 Students will complete regular assessments in lesson and complete programming tasks during the course to develop their skills to design, write, test, and refine programs.
-At the end of Year 11, Unit 1 and Unit 2 are assessed with two 90-minute written exams, each with an equal weighting of 50% of the GCSE qualification.
+At the end of Year 11, Unit 1 and Unit 2 are assessed with two 90-minute written exams, each with an equal weighting of 50% of the GCSE.

-Students will be expected to complete a range of activities for homework including booklets, Seneca, and revision.
+Students will be expected to complete a range of activities for homework including online quizzes, Seneca, and revision.

 Students can be supported by you offering support completing homework, the use revision guides at home and access Seneca to further their understanding.
-There are also various websites that can be used to develop knowledge such as the Clear Revise textbook, BBC Bitesize and CSNewbs.
+There are also various websites that can be used to develop knowledge such as BBC Bitesize and Smart revise.